-The following Management's Discussion and Analysis ("MD&A") of the consolidated financial results of True North Commercial Real Estate Investment Trust (the "REIT") is intended to provide readers with an assessment of the performance of the REIT for the three months ended March 31, 2022 and 2021 and should be read in conjunction with the REIT's condensed consolidated interim financial statements for the three months ended March 31, 2022 and 2021 and 2021 and the REIT's annual audited consolidated financial statements for the years ended December 31, 2021 and 2020, and accompanying notes thereto.
-These documents can be found on the System for Electronic Document Analysis and Retrieval ("SEDAR") website at www.sedar.com and on the REIT's website at https://truenorthreit.com/ under the tab "Financial Reports" in the "Investor" section.
+The following Management's Discussion and Analysis ("MD&A") of the consolidated financial results of True North Commercial Real Estate Investment Trust (the "REIT") is intended to provide readers with an assessment of the performance of the REIT for the three and six months ended June 30, 2022 and 2021 and should be read in conjunction with the REIT's annual audited consolidated financial statements for the years ended December 31, 2021 and 2020, and accompanying notes thereto.
+These documents can be found on the System for Electronic Document Analysis and Retrieval ("SEDAR") website at https://truenorthreit.com/ under the tab "Financial Reports" in the "Investor" section.